zwave-js/node-red-contrib-zwave-js/APIChange.md

 }
 ```

-This new design has Massive amounts of benenfit - espcially with the CC API Approach (AKA Managed)
-It means, the what was called Managed Mode - can now use Any CC that is offered by Z-Wave JS

-Here is the ```mode``` and ```method``` list
- - CCAPI
-   - ```method``` is only limited to what is supported on the ```cc``` and ```cc``` is only limited by Z-Wave JS
- - ValueAPI
-   - getDefinedValueIDs
-   - getValueMetadata
-   - getValue
-   - setValue
-   - pollValue
- - ControllerAPI
-   - beginFirmwareUpdate
-   - abortFirmwareUpdate
-   - getRFRegion
-   - setRFRegion
-   - toggleRF
-   - getNodes
-   - keepNodeAwake
-   - getNodeNeighbors
-   - setNodeName
-   - setNodeLocation
-   - refreshInfo
-   - hardReset
-   - beginHealingNetwork
-   - stopHealingNetwork
-   - removeFailedNode
-   - replaceFailedNode
-   - beginInclusion
-   - stopInclusion
-   - beginExclusion
-   - stopExclusion
-   - proprietaryFunction
- - DriverAPI
-   - getEnums
-   - getValueDB
- - AssociationsAPI
-   - getAssociationGroups
-   - getAllAssociationGroups
-   - getAssociations
-   - getAllAssociations
-   - addAssociations
-   - removeAssociations
-   - removeNodeFromAllAssociations

 Any ```method``` or ```cc``` will now use the **Real** name as used in Z-Wave JS
 [See here for CC names](https://zwave-js.github.io/node-zwave-js/#/api/CCs/index) - minus the "CC" part